Edible Flower Cookies are citrus flavored shortbread cookies with edible flowers for a gorgeous spring cookie recipe.

-There are many edible flowers and herbs you can press into your shortbread cookies.
-I found that pansies, lavender, rose petals, violets, and sage flowers work best to add color to small cookies.
+Many edible flowers and herbs can be pressed into shortbread cookies.
+Pansies, lavender, rose petals, violets, and sage flowers add the best pops of color.

-Fell free to swap out the orange and lime for lemon zest or leave the mint out entirely.
-The great thing about these flower pressed shortbreads are that you can adjust the flavor to your personal taste.
+Swap the orange and lime zest for lemon zest, or skip the mint altogether.
+These flower-pressed shortbreads let you easily adjust the flavor to match your preferences.

 Tips for Making Edible Flower Cookies

-- Use half the dough at a time, keeping the other half in the fridge until ready to use.
+- Work with half the dough at a time and keep the other half chilled in the fridge until you're ready to use it.

-- You can use a little more egg white to press the petals down on top if needed.
+- Use a bit more egg white if needed to press the petals firmly onto the cookie.

-- Make sure flowers are cut from the stems, leaving just enough attachment to hold petals together.
+- Trim the flowers close to the stems, leaving just enough to keep the petals intact.

-- Carefully press the center of the flower into the dough until the petals lay flat and stick to the egg white.
-This is done very gently!!
+- Gently press the flower's center into the dough until the petals lie flat and adhere to the egg white.

-- No need to brush anything on top of flower, just a sprinkling of extra sugar is all thats needed.
+- Skip brushing anything on top of the flower; a light sprinkle of sugar is all you need.

-- They will be a little soft when they come out of the oven, but firm as they cool.
+- The cookies will feel soft when they come out of the oven but will firm up as they cool.

 Ingredients